LSSTDESC/libradtranpy/README.md

 Environnement variable **LIBRADTRANDIR** must be set to ``libRadtran`` installation path under which one have each of these directories:

 - /bin
-- /share/libratran/data
+- /share/libRadtran/data
 - /include
 - /lib and
 - /share

-from libradtran installation directory.
+from ``libRadtran`` installation directory.

 example: